like22-Bern/like22-Bern.github.io/_pages/about.md

 The first day of the event aims at covering basics of the aforementioned topics over four introductory courses.
 The other days of the event are designed to allow invited speakers to present and discuss ongoing research and state of the art results.
 See the [program](/program) for the complete schedule.

-Registration (free of charge) is highly encouraged for organizational purpose.
+[Registration](https://forms.gle/46WJDGtv5nxwgsjS9) (free of charge) is free but mandatory in order to receive insider's news about the event (including up to date connection information).